Food Network’s ‘Pioneer Woman’ Accused Of Being A Racist After Shocking Video

 — AsianSocialNetwork (@AsianSocialNet) March 9, 2017

-Drummond previously told the audience that her husband enjoys Buffalo-style wings and that she wanted to prank him with an Asian variety.
+Drummond told the audience earlier that her husband enjoys Buffalo style wings and that she wanted to prank him with an Asian variety.
 “I like to mess with my spouse, I can’t help it,” she explained.

 The clip might seem innocent enough, but some viewers took offense to Drummond’s dish on Asian-American cuisine.
 In fact, many hit back on social about the episode promoted ideas of xenophobia and racism.

-The Huffington Post reports that the creators of the Thick Dumpling Skin website, Lisa Lee and Lynn Chen, have since spoken out against Drummond’s racist joke.
-In their official statement, Lee and Chen criticized the Food Network for its portrayal of Asian cuisine and lack of Asian chefs.
+Huffington Post reports that the creators of the Thick Dumpling Skin website Lisa Lee and Lynn Chen have since spoken out against Drummond’s racist joke.
+In their official statement, Lee and Chen criticized the Food Network for its portrayal of the Asian cuisine and lack of Asian chefs.

 “There isn’t a single show on the Food Network hosted by someone Asian, unless you count Iron Chef (and we don’t),” they explained.
 “Why must we watch non-Asian cooks who can’t pronounce “Sriracha” and don’t have a chopstick drawer show us how to make our own dishes?
 And how come, when they do, we have to watch as their entire family mocks it ― like in this episode of The Pioneer Woman?”